ihsoft/TimberbornModsUnity/Assets/DutchWindmill/StaticFiles/ThunderstorePackage/README.md

 ## Changelog

+### 1.0.2 -

+- Updated to work with TimberAPI (v0.5.0).
+- Added a slight angle to the top.
+- Added Japanese translation that was provided by Sukunabikona.
+- Added Russian translation that was provided by GinFuyou.
+- Added German translation that was provided by juf0816.

 ### 1.0.1 - 3.9.2022

 - Fixed several issues with the construction site.
-- Remove the wind strength component.
+- Removed the wind strength component.

 ### 1.0.0 - 23.8.2022